microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO can you overload actions? apparently not...
 //// TODO can we use the optionalparamter annotation? yes, we should suggest this
 //// TODO check linting rules are ok with this guidance before shipping it

+//// TODO actually take the optional parameter thing for action
 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function
 - Changing top-level error codes //// TODO is this really a rule? to what extent do we hold ourselves to this standard?